Fighting against POLLUTION to Save Environment

 Bacteria Degrading LAS

-Many bacteria reported to degrade LAS, are commonly found in the environment, for example Pseudomonas, Aerobacter and Alacaligenes.
-These species together with Micrococcus, Flavobacetrium and Paracolobactrum give better results of biodegradation.
+Many bacteria reported to degrade LAS are commonly found in the environment, for example Pseudomonas, Aerobacter, and Alcaligenes.
+These species together with Micrococcus, Flavobacterium, and Paracolobactrum give better results of biodegradation.

-The degradation of LAS by mixed population has been investigated.
-Nine species of bacteria were identified - five of genera Peudomonas two each of Acromobacter and Acinetobacter.
-Bacteria were isolated from activated sludge and rivers and some species of Pseudomonas and Alcaligenes could degrade the alkyl chain of LAS but not he benzene ring, while one strain could not degrade LAS but could degrade ring of the intermediates (2).
+The degradation of LAS by mixed populations has been investigated.
+Nine species of bacteria were identified - five of genus Pseudomonas, two each of Acromobacter and Acinetobacter.
+Bacteria were isolated from activated sludge and rivers.
+Some species of Pseudomonas and Alcaligenes could degrade the alkyl chain of LAS but not the benzene ring, while one strain could not degrade LAS but could degrade the ring of the intermediates.

 Researchers have reported that the primary degradability of homologues of LAS in general increases as the chain length increases.
 Greater the distance between sulphonic group and the terminal methyl group on the alkyl chain, faster is the degradation.
 This is known as the "Distance Principle".